-Concordia University Texas provides an official diploma to each of its graduates following certification of degree completion.
-Names, majors, and degrees are placed on the baccalaureate diplomas according to the information provided in the University data system.
-Name and degree are placed on master and doctoral diplomas according to the information provided in the University data system.
+Concordia University Texas provides an official diploma to each of its graduates following certification of degree completion, according to the information provided in the University data system.

 The name used on the diploma will be the one found in the university data system.
 Students will find the exact spelling and format of their name on their transcript.
 It is the student's responsibility to verify that their name is correct.
 The only name changes allowed are those made to the student's official records.
 A change of this type is done by filling out a Name Change Request Form and submitting it along with appropriate documentation to the Student Academic Planner no later than four (4) weeks prior to the graduation date for that term.
 Student Academic Planner can assist with any questions a student may have about their name spelling and format, or with the name change process.